“You’re always saying you’re too weak to be strong.”

 Did you get enough sleep last night?
 Or is late night TV more important than high testosterone levels, improved insulin sensitivity and enhanced overall health?

 Did you avoid inflammatory foods this weekend?
-Or is the taste of sugar, wheat, soy, corn and dairy worth a life of pain, disease and incredibly slow recovery?
+Or is the taste of sugar, wheat, and other crap worth a life of pain, disease and incredibly slow recovery?

 Did you get a massage recently?
 Ah, what’s a little scar tissue, right?
 Let it keep building up.
 Moving freely and without pain is overrated anyway.

-Did you throw out your posture destroying, injury causing Nike Shox and get a pair of New Balance Minimus or Vibram Five Fingers?
+Did you throw out your posture destroying, injury causing Nike Shox and get a pair of New Balance Minimus, Altra’s or Strike Movement sneakers?

-Did you trash your fancy Italian loafers and replace them with something like a Sanuk?
+Did you trash your fancy Italian loafers and replace them with something like a Vivo Barefoot?
 Or maybe your knees, hips and spine just aren’t that important.

-Have you been taking 3-5 grams of high quality fish oil every day?
+Have you been taking high quality fish oil?
 Or maybe it’s too expensive.
 Besides you need money for beer on Friday nights.

 Have you been doing mobility work every day?
 It’s probably the most important factor in musculoskeletal health and you’ll miss it when it’s gone; replaced by arthritis medicine and a walker.